Sitefinity/feather-packages/Bootstrap/README2.md

     \~\\SitefinityWebApp\\ResourcePackages\\Bootstrap

 3. Create *jsfiles.json* in the same directory as *gruntfile.js*.
-In this file will be defined the order for concating and unglifing your javascript files.
+In this file will be defined the order for concating and uglifing your javascript files.
 As result there will be one javascript file named “*output.min.js*” (*you can rename it in *gruntfile.js* in the initialization of “uglify”*) located in